 The importance of a cover note

-The cover note is the main way of separating out the strengths of two people’s candidacy – you can use your elevated pitch to show exactly why this experience makes you the best for the role.
+The cover note is the main way of separating out the strengths of two people’s candidacy – you can use your elevator pitch to show exactly why this experience makes you the best for the role.

 It is important to remember that Movemeon is a network of candidates with excellent skills and experience.
-As one of our members, you have really strong professional and academic backgrounds.
+As one of our members, you have a really strong professional and academic background.
 It’s also very likely that you have been through some form of consulting experience in your career – maybe you’re still working as a consultant as you read this.
 You belong to a great community of extremely skilled professionals on Movemeon, but this can also mean that your profile might be similar to other candidates’.
-The elevated pitch is the main way of separating out the strengths of two people’s candidacy – you can use your elevated pitch to show exactly why this experience makes you the best for the role.
+The elevator pitch is the main way of separating out the strengths of two people’s candidacy – you can use your elevator pitch to show exactly why this experience makes you the best for the role.

 Cover notes help the Movemeon Client Success team to do two things.
 First of all, we can write a clear summary of your approach in your own words.
 If we only have a CV to look at, this is more difficult to do because we don’t have your experience, and don’t know how you would describe it and what else you would say about it.
-An elevated pitch really helps us to come with an initial shortlist of candidates to present to employers.
+An elevator pitch really helps us to come with an initial shortlist of candidates to present to employers.